agiUnderground/useless-agent/frontend/README.md

 # Useless Agent Frontend

-This is the frontend for the Useless Agent application, a multi-session remote management tool.
+This is the frontend for the Useless Agent application.

-## Features

-- Multi-session management
-- Real-time task tracking
-- User-assist functionality
-- Connection overlay visualization
-- Responsive design for mobile and desktop

 ## Getting Started